bazbt3/bazbt3.github.io/Theadventure.md

 ---

-[@jextxadore]: @bazbt3 I love fiddling with levers, but knobs are so much more responsive to my touch.
+**jextxadore**: @bazbt3 I love fiddling with levers, but knobs are so much more responsive to my touch.
 Above all, I like buttons.

 // @mlv